-55 Pasture-based pig production is a common practice adopted in various countries, providing an opportunity for small-scale farmers to generate additional value within the context 56 of corporate-driven swine industries.
-Iberico pork in Spain is a prime example, which has 57 successfully demonstrated the potential benefits of Pasture-based pig production [1].
-However, 58 the expansion of this practice may lead to land degradation issues, warranting careful 59 assessment and mitigation strategies.
-We presented two previous publications that have 60 addressed the need for Pasture-based pig production and its associated land degradation 61 problem [2, 3].
-In this study, we focus on the crucial method of the land degradation assessment 62 process: defining a suitable approach for measuring the extent of degradation in affected areas.
-63 Digital image recognition technology is an image processing technology from computer 64 65 vision.
-It has been applied in various areas of modern life, including security, the military, transportation, agriculture, medicine, and daily life [4,5,6].
-However, it was difficult to 66 recognize object features affected by camera settings, brightness around the object, and 67 shadows.
-Utilizing multilayer artificial neural network algorithms in image recognition can 68 allow more accurate object recognition even when there are changes to object features.
-69 70 However, this approach could have been impractical due to its high computation requirements.
-With the recent developments in semiconductor technologies, devices capable of parallel 71 computing have been developed by integrating thousands of processing units into a single 72 73 device, making it easier to implement algorithms with large amounts of computation.
-As a result, image recognition based on deep convolutional neural networks has also become 74 practical technology [5-7].
-75 depends heavily on whether the object features of interest are clearly visible in the image.
-For 80 example, it is difficult to classify crops within images captured from high altitudes or wide 81 82 areas.
-Moreover, deep learning-based image recognition in the agricultural domain requires a large amount of image data collected by experts in the field, and these images differ depending 83 on the cultivation method, environment, and location [8-11].
-Basic data augmentation involves 84 85 applying various image processing techniques to preserve the characteristics of the original image while maintaining the diverse characteristics of the objects.
-These techniques vary from 86 physically transforming images by randomly flipping, rotating, and cropping them to 87 techniques that change the color or brightness of the images, such as inverting and channel 88 mixing [8-13].
-Two stages of processing are required to predict the yield or occupancy of a 89 specific object.
-The first step is to classify specific objects in an image using a CNN, and the 90 second step is to represent the occupancy rate of the classified objects based on the number of 91 objects and the area they occupy.
-Calculating the degree of occupancy is a very cumbersome 92 process.
-But another advantage of a CNN is that it also can be applied to function 93 approximation and regression problems in addition to classifying objects [12,13].
-Therefore, if 94 a CNN is applied as a regression network, the occupancy rate of specific objects in an image 95 can be represented by the network output without going through multiple calculation steps.
-96
+The present experiment was reviewed and approved by the Institutional Animal Care and Use Committee of North Carolina A&T University (IACUC: 12-003.0). associated land degradation problem [2,3].
+In this study, we focus on the crucial method of the land degradation assessment process: defining a suitable approach for measuring the extent of degradation in affected areas.

+Digital image recognition technology is an image processing technology from computer vision.
+It has been applied in various areas of modern life, including security, the military, transportation, agriculture, medicine, and daily life [4-6].
+However, it was difficult to recognize object features affected by camera settings, brightness around the object, and shadows.
+Utilizing multilayer artificial neural network algorithms in image recognition can allow more accurate object recognition even when there are changes to object features.
+However, this approach could have been impractical due to its high computation requirements.
+With the recent developments in semiconductor technologies, devices capable of parallel computing have been developed by integrating thousands of processing units into a single device, making it easier to implement algorithms with large amounts of computation.
+As a result, image recognition based on deep convolutional neural networks has also become practical technology [5-7].

+Most yield predictions involve designing a convolutional neural network (CNN)-based object detector for an image and predicting the yield or the occupancy by counting the number of detected objects or calculating the number of pixels occupied by the objects.
+However, these methods require multiple computational steps in addition to the detector, and their accuracy depends heavily on whether the object features of interest are clearly visible in the image.
+For example, it is difficult to classify crops within images captured from high altitudes or wide areas.
+Moreover, deep learningbased image recognition in the agricultural domain requires a large amount of image data collected by experts in the field, and these images differ depending on the cultivation method, environment, and location [8-11].
+Basic data augmentation involves applying various image processing techniques to preserve the characteristics of the original image while maintaining the diverse characteristics of the objects.
+These techniques vary from physically transforming images by randomly flipping, rotating, and cropping them to techniques that change the color or brightness of the images, such as inverting and channel mixing [8-13].
+Two stages of processing are required to predict the yield or occupancy of a specific object.
+The first step is to classify specific objects in an image using a CNN, and the second step is to represent the occupancy rate of the classified objects based on the number of objects and the area they occupy.
+Calculating the degree of occupancy is a very cumbersome process.
+But another advantage of a CNN is that it also can be applied to function approximation and regression problems in addition to classifying objects [12,13].
+Therefore, if a CNN is applied as a regression network, the occupancy rate of specific objects in an image can be represented by the network output without going through multiple calculation steps.